codelearn-org/android-tutorial-views/twitter-http-challenge/_fetching_tweets_with_http_get.html.md

 ##Fetching tweets using HTTP GET calls and submitting new tweets

+> Update: If you were using HttpUrlConnection, our tests will eventually fail because of it.
+You need to use only DefaultHttpClient or AndroidHttpClient for HTTP calls

 This level focuses on fetching tweets using the Codelearn Twitter API and displaying them in list in *TweetListActivity* and updating list to add new tweets when refreshed.

 ###API